tisztamo/Junior/prompt.md

 Requirements:

-Move the git directory to src/ !
-Then create a new route that calls resetGit
+Create a new button for the reset git feature.